[main]Notes on TeXmacs

 texmacs -x "(tmweb-convert-dir \"sourcedir\" \"target-dir\")" -q

-which executes (option -x) the Scheme command
+which executes (option

 (tmweb-convert-dir "sourcedir" "target-dir")